14 Buggy and pram friendly walks Somerset

 I’ve been on the lookout for pram friendly walks in Somerset for a few years now.
 Having some good buggy-friendly walks up your sleeve is one of the best parenting hacks for those with young children.
 Somewhere you can escape to when you need to get out of the house with a newborn, a place to meet up and regain your sanity with other adults, or a chance to nap the baby while your older children burn off some energy.

 Plus, lots of fresh air supposedly helps babies sleep better… so it’s worth a try!
-Even if you don’t want to bring the buggy along, all of these walks I’ve selected have well-maintained paths, making them easily doable with youngsters in slings or on foot.
+Even if you don’t want to bring the buggy along, all of these walks I’ve selected have well-maintained paths, making them easily doable with babies in slings or toddlers on foot.

-From a commanding castle with sensational views, to a lockside stroll in rural countryside surroundings, a serene nature reserve with a rustic playground, to a peaceful riverside stroll on the edge of the city and a fabulous North Somerset coastal walk, get your buggies at the ready for these delightful wheel-friendly adventures.
+From a commanding castle with sensational views, to a lockside stroll in rural countryside surroundings, a serene nature reserve with a rustic playground, to a peaceful riverside stroll on the edge of the city and a fabulous North Somerset coastal walk, get your buggies at the ready for these delightful stroller-friendly trails.

-Disclaimer: This post contains affiliate links, should you click to purchase, it is at no additional cost to you, although I receive a small commission which goes towards the upkeep of this blog.
+Disclaimer: This post on good walks with a pram contains affiliate links, should you click to purchase, it is at no additional cost to you, although I receive a small commission which goes towards the upkeep of this blog.

 West Somerset pushchair friendly walks